Alan Reid (musician): 2010–2020: departure from Battlefield Band and duo with Rob van Sante

-After four decades (from 1969 to 2010) as an ever-present member of Battlefield Band, Reid decided that it was time to bow out in order to develop his writing and to follow other musical paths and partnerships: he left Battlefield Band at the end of 2010 to concentrate on his musical duo with Rob van Sante who had also been Battlefield Band's sound engineer for a number of years.
+After four decades (from 1969 - 2010) as an ever-present member of Battlefield Band, Reid decided that it was time to bow out in order to develop his writing and to follow other musical paths and partnerships: he left Battlefield Band at the end of 2010 to concentrate on his musical duo with Rob van Sante who had also been Battlefield Band's sound engineer for a number of years.

 In early 2011, the duo undertook a tour of Australia and New Zealand, guesting at Australia's National Folk Festival.

 In 2011, Reid released Recollection, a compilation album of the finest songs he wrote during his forty years with Battlefield Band.

 In 2012, the duo released a third album The Adventures of John Paul Jones on the life of the Scots born sailor John Paul Jones, an album for which Reid has written all the material.

 In 2013, the duo embarked on several tours of Scotland, Germany and the United States and made some festival appearances in the UK and Europe.

-In 2014, the duo released a fourth album Rough Diamonds on the Red Sands Records label.
+In 2014, the duo released a fourth album, Rough Diamonds, on the Red Sands Records label.

-In January 2015, the duo embarked on a US tour which ended on 1 February 2015.
-A North-America tour followed from 13 till 29 March 2015, visiting mainly Canada.
+In January 2015, the duo embarked on a US tour, which ended on 1 February 2015, A North-America tour followed from 13 to 29 March 2015, visiting mainly Canada.

 On 15 January 2016, the duo embarked on a 16-date US tour due to end on 7 February 2016.

 In 2017, the duo released a fifth and final album entitled The Dear Green Place on the Red Sands Records label.

 2020–present: solo career

-Since the end of his duo with Rob van Sante coinciding with the COVID-19 pandemic, Alan Reid is enjoying a solo career, performing live abroad at different venues including folk festivals all over the world.
+Following the end of his duo with Rob van Sante, which coincided with the onset of the COVID-19 pandemic, Alan Reid has pursued a solo career, performing at venues and folk festivals internationally.

 Distinctive musical style and songwriting skills

-Reid is a prolific and fluid songwriter, his compositions full of imagery and stories of common folk and historical figures as well.
-As interesting and moving as the stories are, his musical compositions leave the listener with a strong, memorable and very singable melody.
+Reid's songwriting frequently draws on imagery and narratives involving both ordinary people and historical figures.
+Critics have noted that his compositions typically feature melodies described as memorable and singable.